flavioaiello/container-practices/README.md

 LABEL TAG=${TAG}
 ```

-## Bill of Materials - BOM
+## Bill of Materials (BOM)
-tbd
+The attack surface of a container is determined by the amount of additional packages provided with the software artifacts.
+Having a bill of materials available enables reporting to be processed for vulnerability checking.
 ```
-apk info -vv
+LABEL BOM="apk info -vv"
 ```

-more to come ... stay tuned
+More to come ... stay tuned